-In 2020, Sturgis will feature performances from Willie Nelson & Family, REO Speedwagon, Puddle of Mudd.
+Sturgis regularly features musical performances.
+Past artists have included Willie Nelson & Family, REO Speedwagon, Puddle of Mudd.
 Shinedown, and more!

 There's plenty of places to stay while at Sturgis, but The Legendary Sturgis Buffalo Chip® arguably offers the most authentic rally experience.
 The venue held its first party in 1982, and since then has been attracting riders from around the world.
 At the Buffalo Chip you get everything from 5 performance stages and free pancake breakfasts to 24/7 gas station and an actual zipline over the amphitheater.
 It's like someone decided to go all out TWICE!

 Private bus services will transport you from most of the campgrounds in the area.
 You can even buy discounted wristbands or pay in person as needed.
 If you're staying at Buffalo Chip, you can reserve an EZ Camp Package.
 That way your campsite will be ready to go as soon as you arrive!

 Don't want to ride with all your gear?
 Don't!
 Send it using UPS, and for a $15 fee the Spearfish UPS Store will bring your gear to Sturgis Buffalo Chip!
 Just make sure to call the UPS store in advance.
 Call (605) 717-8771 or email email@example.com to make arrangements.
 Make sure to time things out right so that you get to the Rally just as your gear does.
 It's recommended that your packages get there by July 31st at the latest.
 You'll be able to collect your gear between 8AM and 5PM.